MS Pieter Corneliszoon Hooft: Refit: re-engined and lengthened

 In late 1929 the SMN decided to increase the speed of P.C.
 Hooft.
 A decision to perform a major refit on a new ship is always rather awkward, but in fact this decision was counter-intuitive.
 Mr. Delprat of the SMN declared that for a five-year-old ship like P.C.
 Hooft the investment to increase the speed was justified, but for older ships like SS Jan Pieterszoon Coen and SS Johan de Wit it was not.
 The refit that was to increase the speed of P.C.
 Hooft consisted of two big alterations.
 1) The machine power would be almost doubled.
 2) The hull was changed so the ship could profit from the increased power.
 The change was announced in April 1930.
 On 3 December 1930 P.C.
 Hooft left Amsterdam for Rotterdam, where the Rotterdamsche Droogdok Maatschappij would execute the refit.

 On 25 March 1931, the refit P.C.
 Hooft left Rotterdam for trials on the North Sea.
 These trials were planned to last about one and a half days, with the ship arriving in Amsterdam on the 27th.
 A defect in the propeller shaft made that she returned to Rotterdam on the 25th.
 She was placed in drydock, where the defect was found to be that the gland made too much contact with the propeller shaft.
 The defect was quickly fixed, and in the evening of the 27th P.C.
 Hooft resumed her trials.
 On the North Sea P.C.
 Hooft reached 18 knots during the important full power run.
 At 4 o'clock in the afternoon of the 28th she reached IJmuiden.
 During lunch SMN accepted delivery, and also thanked her chief engineer Ir.
 S.G.
-Visker and her ship-building engineer Ir.
+Visker and her shipbuilding engineer Ir.
 Prins for their advice and design of the refit.

 The ship is destroyed by fire

 The ship is decontaminated

 On Tuesday, 8 November 1932 P.C.
 Hooft had returned to Amsterdam from the East Indies.
 The ship was moored at Sumatra Kade and all passengers and cargo were unloaded.
 In the evening of 12 November, all external opening of the ship were closed by the decontamination service.
 On 13 November that service spent the whole day treating the ship against rats.
 This was done using hydrogen cyanide, and with external openings closed to let the poison do its work.
 After the gas assumed to have done its work, all possible measures were taken to quickly purge the ship of the highly poisonous gas.
-Therefore all the ship and the doors, including all cabin doors and portholes had been opened from 6 PM.
+Therefore, all the ship and the doors, including all cabin doors and portholes had been opened from 6 PM.
 The operation was marked by a yellow flag with three crosses, which flew from the foremast.
 The flag marked that the ship had been gassed, and nobody should enter it.
-Therefore there was not even a guard on board.
+Therefore, there was not even a guard on board.